-Sundance has a strong interest in Youth Social Entrepreneurship (YSE) programs—youth-led businesses or community social initiatives that use the asset-based model of youth development.
+Sundance has a strong interest in Youth Social Entrepreneurship (YSE) programs—defined as youth-centric, youth-led enterprises (i.e., businesses or community social initiatives) that include the development of entrepreneurial thought, community engagement, social-emotional learning (SEL), and workforce readiness.
 About 50 YSE programs currently operate in the greater Twin Cities metro area.
 Like many small, community-based nonprofits, these organizations have limited financial and human resources needed to implement rigorous evaluation, or to develop capacity building partnerships.
 By advancing the field of YSE, Sundance Family Foundation drives the changes that enable the economic and personal transformation of youth, their families, and their communities.
 Youth are learning social and emotional skills, and community engagement along with 21st Century workforce skills that will lead to their prosperity and independence.

 Sundance implements the following five strategies to develop the field of YSE.

 1. Building Data Capacity: Launching a 24-month project with Wilder Research, Evidencing YSE, 16 YSE enterprises have started building or retooling their internal data capacity, creating indicators, and analyzing both continuous improvement and student skills development.
 Cohort members created or refined 16 logic models, 16 evaluation plans, installed or refined 16 databases, and collect verifiable data.
 Members are initiating longitudinal studies to track the success of their alums moving into the workforce or training.
 As a result of this initial work, cohort members are positioned to gain access to new state and federal dollars.
 MN DEED awarded 5 YSE cohort members a total of $500,000 in 2016.
 In 2017 a new cohort of 10 YSE nonprofit enterprises will begin to improve their data capacity.